Chika Tonooka

+I am an historian of modern Britain in a global context, with broad interests in international history, global history and intellectual history.
+I read History (BA) at St. Catharine’s College, Cambridge, and undertook an MA at the University of Tokyo before returning to Cambridge where I completed a PhD dissertation entitled ‘Japanese “civilisation” and ideas of progress in Britain, c.1880-1945’.
+My dissertation was the joint winner of the 2020 Prince Consort & Thirwall Prize and Seeley Medal awarded by the University of Cambridge for the best doctoral dissertation in History.
 I was born in Tokyo and grew up in London.
-I read History (BA) at St. Catharine’s College, Cambridge, and undertook an MA at the University of Tokyo before returning to Cambridge where I completed a PhD dissertation entitled ‘Japanese “civilisation” and ideas of progress in Britain, c.1880-1945’.
-My dissertation was the joint winner of the Faculty's 2020 Prince Consort & Thirwall Prize and Seeley Medal for the best dissertation in History.

-Course Director, Global History Pathway Module, MSt in History, Institute of Continuing Education, University of Cambridge, 2019; New York-Cambridge Training Collaboration in Twentieth-Century British History (NYCTC), 2015-2018.
+Associate Research Scholar & Lecturer, PIIRS, Princeton University; Co-founder of Modern British History Workshop; Course Director, Global History Pathway Module, MSt in History, University of Cambridge, 2019; Member of New York-Cambridge Training Collaboration in Twentieth-Century British History (NYCTC).

 Contact